marksouletheprogrammer/improving-2025-game-jam/README.md

 - **Collect Sound**: Leaf pickup from [Pixabay](https://pixabay.com/)

 ## 🛠️ Technical Features

+### We build a procedural system for building the game world from pixelmaps.
+- Programmer adds pixelmaps to `assets/chunks`.
+- The game uses these to procedurally generate terrain from those pixelmaps.
+- See CHUNKS.md.

 ### Advanced Physics
 - Realistic gravity and momentum system